Islandora/documentation/docs/technical-documentation/migrate-csv.md

   field_description: description
   field_edtf_date: issued
 ```
 For `subtitle`, we're passing it through the `skip_on_empty` process plugin because not every row in our CSV has a subtitle entry.
 It's very useful when you have spotty data, and you'll end up using it a lot.
 The `method: process` bit tells the migrate framework only skip that particular field if the value is empty, and not to skip the whole row.
 It's important, so don't forget it.
-The full yml for setting `field_alternative_title` from subtitle looks like this:
+The full YAML for setting `field_alternative_title` from subtitle looks like this:
 ```yml
   field_alternative_title:
     plugin: skip_on_empty